Posted

 A mastered second degree

-We are therefore talking about a clever marketing operation, responsible for highlighting what Switzerland does best in terms of tradition and innovation.
+We are therefore talking regarding a clever marketing operation, responsible for highlighting what Switzerland does best in terms of tradition and innovation.
 But in a good-natured tone, as the presentation videos of the project underline.
 We see the robot begin by assimilating Friborg traditions – by photographing the Saint-Nicolas cathedral, the Black Lake, the famous local cow – then following the advice of cheese experts before embarking on the preparation of the fondue.
 With a success and a know-how which does not leave insensitive the famous armailli Raoul Colliard in person.

 But beware: behind this second degree and these smirks displayed, the technical prowess is indeed real.
 On a large table, all the elements needed to make the dish are placed in an arc, within easy reach of the robotic arm.
 There is the hot plate to place the fondue pot, an open bottle of white wine, two large portions of cheese wheel – one of Gruyère, the other of Friborg Vacherin –, a circular saw intended to cut the crust, a grater under which a scale will precisely measure 200 g of each cheese, cornstarch, pepper, and finally metal picks and croutons of bread for the final touch.

 Afterwards, it must be understood that the robot is “blind”, is content to perform a series of movements in a pre-established order respecting very precise coordinates and therefore requires permanent monitoring.
 “When he starts to mix the grated cheese, specifies Ludovic Aymon, although we have given him the slowest possible movements so that he does not put it everywhere, it happens that shavings fall on the plate.
 A human would have picked them up and redoubled their precaution by continuing to mix.
 He’s not going to correct anything.
-We could have installed visual recognition, but it would have been much more expensive.
+We might have installed visual recognition, but it would have been much more expensive.

 Under the supervision of terroir and tradition